 - water supply

 - wastewater infrastructure

 - stormwater

 - transport

-- recreation facilities (which will include land or works for Open Space and Community facilities).
+- · recreation facilities (which will include land or works for Open Space and Community facilities).

-Table 4.1 outlines the network infrastructure requirements currently identified for the PDA, to be read in conjunction with Map 4 - Network Infrastructure34.
-These infrastructure items outline current trunk network infrastructure requirements in accordance with the Council of the City of Gold Coast's current infrastructure regime.
+Table 4.1 outlines the network infrastructure requirements currently identified for the PDA, to be read in conjunction with Map 4 - Network Infrastructure 34.
+These infrastructure items outline current trunk network infrastructure requirements in accordance with the City current infrastructure regime.

-Infrastructure requirements as agreed with the Council of the City of Gold Coast's relevant network entity are to be established in accordance with the Council of the City of Gold Coast's desired standards of service for infrastructure and Land Development Guidelines.
-Network infrastructure will be determined through the development assessment process38.
-A PDA development approval will impose conditions for the provision of network infrastructure, to be delivered in accordance with the Council of the City of Gold Coast's current infrastructure regime.
+Infrastructure requirements as agreed with the Council of the City of Gold Coast's relevant network entity are to be established in accordance with the City of desired standards of service for infrastructure and Land Development Guidelines.

+Network infrastructure will be determined through the development assessment process.
+A PDA development approval will impose conditions for the provision of network infrastructure, to be delivered in accordance with the City's current infrastructure regime.